loopbackio/loopback-next/docs/site/Server.md

 ## Overview

 The [Server](https://apidocs.strongloop.com/@loopback%2fcore/#Server) interface
-defines the minimal required functions (start and stop) to implement for a LoopBack application.
+defines the minimal required functions (start and stop) and a 'listening' property to implement for a LoopBack application.
 Servers in LoopBack 4 are used to represent implementations for inbound transports and/or protocols such as REST over http, gRPC over http2, graphQL over https, etc. They typically listen for requests on a specific port, handle them, and return appropriate responses.
 A single application can have multiple server instances listening on different ports and working with different protocols.

 ## Usage